Time Lapse (film): Influences

-The premise of being able to see 24 hours into the future is also the basis of several other movies and television shows: Who is Running?, Early Edition, The Queer Story of Brownlow's Newspaper a story by H. G. Wells which was made into an episode of The Infinite Worlds of H. G. Wells, and Paradox.

 The relationship dynamics among the three main characters and the single location in Time Lapse are also drawn from Danny Boyle's 1994 film Shallow Grave.

 As a low-budget drama focused on time paradox, it has been compared with Shane Carruth's Primer.

-Time Lapse also has several elements in common with episode 46 of The Twilight Zone called "A Most Unusual Camera": there are 3 protagonists, two male and one female, they come in possession of a camera that can take pictures of 5 minutes into the future and they also happen to use it to win money from horse races.
+Time Lapse also has several elements in common with episode 46 of The Twilight Zone called "A Most Unusual Camera": there are 3 protagonists, two male and one female, they come into possession of a camera that can take pictures of 5 minutes into the future, and they also use it to win money from horse races.

 Reception

 Critical reception for Time Lapse has been positive.
 On review aggregation website Rotten Tomatoes, the film holds an approval rating of 76% based on 17 reviews, with an average rating of 6.05/10.

 Bloody Disgusting praised the film, and The Hollywood Reporter complimented it for making "the most of a simple brain-teasing premise".
 The Digital Journal also praised the movie, writing "It’s not unconventional or particularly ground-breaking, but it is a solid piece of storytelling."
 Variety also reviewed the movie positively, stating that "the pic never feels claustrophobic despite largely being confined to the protagonists’ flat.
 All tech/design contributions are savvy but unobtrusive, never wresting attention from an ingenious narrative measured out in unhurried yet always-engaging terms."